marekq/aws-lambda-firewall/readme.md

 - Next, create a trigger in CloudWatch so the Lambda function is called every 15 minutes to remove expired security groups.
 - Configure a valid API key and the correct Lambda URL in "firewall_client.py" and distribute it to your users.

-Make sure to use CloudTrail logs if the Lambda function does not work - the print statements should help you debug.
+Make sure to use and enable CloudWatch logs if the Lambda function does not work.

 Usage